Green-zy/A-Generalized-Constitutive-Model-for-Porous-Titanium-Alloy/README.md

 ### 8.5 Prediction of One-dimensional Constitutive Model

-In order to test the generalization ability of the model, we limit the strain rate and porosity and make the temperature varied:
+In order to test the generalization ability of the model, we can adopt a variable-control strategy which sets one feature free and constrains the other features.

+First, we limit the strain rate and porosity and make the temperature varied:

 Group 1: strain rate = 2380, porosity = 27.5%, varied temperatures